 Herodotus wrote that Egyptian priests had told him that four times since Egypt became a kingdom “the Sun rose contrary to his wont; twice he rose where he now sets, and twice he set where he now rises.”
 The Egyptians had a name for the Sun when it rose in the west, “Re-Horakhty”.1 The concept of the Sun rising in the west occurs in both Christian and Muslim literature.
 There were also accounts of stars reversing the direction of rising, while various texts talk of north becoming south at a time of chaos.
 This reversal appears in Greek literature, too, most notably in the Statesman of Plato.

 This evidence, and much else, was interpreted by Immanuel Velikovsky in his Worlds in Collision (1950) in connection with his theory that Venus had32immanuel-velikovsky-1 emerged from Jupiter and repeatedly approached Earth during the Bronze Age.
 New evidence and reinterpretation show that Venus did not emerge from Jupiter but was rather pulled by Jupiter’s immense gravity from outer space.
-Turned into a molten comet by tidal heating as it passed Jupiter, Venus headed into the inner solar system.
+Turned into a molten, oval comet by tidal heating as it passed Jupiter, Venus headed into the inner solar system.
 It approached Earth every 52 years, causing catastrophes.
-On four occasions Venus came close enough to cause super-catastrophes.
-It was during such particularly close approaches, it seems, that Earth turned over.
+On three occasions Venus came close enough to cause super-catastrophes; on a fourth occasion Venus interacted with Mars, impelling Mars toward Earth, and that caused a super-catastrophe.
+It was during such particularly close approaches that Earth turned over.
 Velikovsky ascribed this to electromagnetic forces, but gravitational interaction seems a more likely primary cause, though electromagnetism may have played a secondary role.

 In effect, therefore, the first two stages of the Reversing Earth theory—the ancient sources and Immanuel Velikovsky—provided plenty of reasons to think that Earth had inverted in a very specific pattern.
-Still, Velikovsky did not offer a clear scientific mechanism for the inversions.
+Still, Velikovsky did not offer an adequate scientific mechanism for the inversions.

 The Theory’s Third Stage